defenseunicorns/leapfrogai/website/content/en/docs/local deploy guide/quick_start.md

 ## Disclaimers

+It is recommended to run UDS as root.

 GPU workloads **_WILL NOT_** run if GPU resources are unavailable to the pod(s).
 You must provide sufficient NVIDIA GPU scheduling or else the pod(s) will go into a crash loop.

 `whisper` can run without without GPU scheduling - just turn off the `GPU_ENABLED` boolean.